 Apple has joined hands with its partners to develop renewable energy projects for the local communities, states, and even entire countries, spanning a wide range of clean energy.
 Exploring the utilization of energy sources from solar arrays, wind farms, biogas fuel cells, micro-hydro generation systems, energy storage technologies, and more.

 Apple is currently running 25 operational projects that generate a whopping 626 megawatts of energy, including a hefty 286 megawatts of solar PV generation that came online in 2017.
-The company has 15 more projects in the pipeline, which once completed, will generate over 1.4 gigawatts of clean renewable energy across 11 countries.
+The company has 15 more projects in the pipeline, which will generate over 1.4 gigawatts of clean renewable energy across 11 countries.